 Size of glass jar Time taken for candle to go out (s)

 Small

 Medium

 Large

 Extra Large

-- 1. In which glass jar did the candle burn the longest? - 2.
-In which glass jar did the candle burn out the fastest?
+- 1. In which glass jar did the candle burn the longest? the extra large jar - 2.
+In which glass jar did the candle burn out the fastest? the small jar

 CONCLUSION:

 Write a conclusion for the investigation.